rybafish/rybafish.github.io/customKPI.md

 KPI style color in form of #RGB. #F00 - red, #0FF - cyan, etc.

 ### style
-By default all kpis are solid lines.
-Style options are: solid, dashed, dotted, dotline.
+By default all kpis displayed using solid lines.
+Available style options are: solid, dashed, dotted, dotline.

 ### label
-KPI Name in KPI table
+KPI Name in KPI table.

 ### description
-Free form KPI description for the KPI table
+Free form KPI description for the KPI table.

 ### sql
 SQL statement providing host, time optionally port and one or more integer kpi values.
 The time column has to have timestamp sql type.
 Note: according to YAML formatting rules the sql statement as to start with '>' character and must be idented.